');

 About Richmond, VT

-Richmond is a small community in Vermont with a population of 675 residents.
-The median household income is $62,240 per year, which is near the national average.
-The median age in Richmond is 36 years.
+Richmond is a small community located in Vermont with a population of 675 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,240 per year, which is 17% below the national median of $75,149.
+The median age of 36 years is close to the US median age of 38.9 years.

 How Richmond Ranks in Vermont